toff63/phorest-techtest-christophe/README.md

 }
 ```

-We can confirm appointments are associated to the created user as going to `http://localhost:8080/client/50f1dcfc-e4ab-4d90-8994-2654abc46228/appointments` returns the same data as above.
+We can confirm appointments are associated with the created user as going to `http://localhost:8080/client/50f1dcfc-e4ab-4d90-8994-2654abc46228/appointments` returns the same data as above.

-### Software design principle
+### Software design principles

-Except for the generated RESTful API, endpoint follow the onion architecture with a clear separation between API objects and service and model objects.
-It adds some boilerplate code with converters but provide a flexibility that make system easier to maintain and evolve.
+Except for the generated RESTful API, endpoints follow the onion architecture with a clear separation between API objects and service and model objects.
+It adds some boilerplate code with converters but provides a flexibility that makes the system easier to maintain and evolve.
 ### Tests

 Integration tests have been written to validate the RESTful API.
 Other endpoints logic has been validated by writing unit tests and tests at the service level.